mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/api/view.md

 PREDICT rental_price as price;
 ```

-Once trained, we can `JOIN` any input data with the trained model and and store the results as an AI Table.
+Once trained, we can `JOIN` any input data with the trained model and store the results as an AI Table.

 Let's pass some of the expected input columns (in this case, `sqft`, `number_of_bathrooms`, `location`) to the model and join the predicted `rental_price` values: